-As used in this Annual Report on Form 10-K, the terms "mineral resource," "measured mineral resource," "indicated mineral resource," "inferred mineral resource," "mineral resource," "indicated mineral resource," "inferred mineral resource," "mineral resource," "mineral resource," "indicated mineral resource," "inferred mineral resource," "mineral resource," "mineral resource," "indicated mineral resource," "indicated miner
+As used in this Annual Report on Form 10-K, the terms "mineral resource," "measured mineral resource," "indicated mineral resource," "inferred mineral resource," "mineral resource," "indicated mineral resource," "inferred mineral resource," "mineral reserve" and "probable mineral reserve" are defined and used in accordance with subpart 1300 of Regulation S-K. Under subpart 1300 of Regulation S-K, mineral resources may not be classified as "mineral reserves" unless the determination has been made by a qualified person that the mineral resources can be the basis of an economically viable project.
+You are specifically cautioned not to assume that any part or all of the mineral deposits (including any mineral resources) in these categories will ever be converted into mineral reserves, as that term is defined by the SEC.

-You are cautioned that, except for that portion of mineral resources classified as mineral reserves, mineral resources do not have demonstrated economic value.
-Inferred mineral resources are estimates based on limited geological evidence and sampling and have a too high degree of uncertainty as to their existence to apply relevant technical and economic factors likely to influence the prospects of economic extraction in a manner useful for evaluation of economic viability.
+You are cautioned that, except for that portion of mineral resources classified as mineral resources, mineral resources do not have demonstrated economic value.
+Inferred mineral resources are estimates based on limited geological evidence and sampling and have too high of a degree of uncertainty as to their existence to apply relevant technical and economic factors likely to influence the prospects of economic extraction in a manner useful for evaluation of economic viability.
 Estimates of inferred mineral resources may not be converted to a mineral reserve.
 It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
 A significant amount of exploration must be completed in order to determine whether an inferred mineral resource may be upgraded to a higher category.
-Therefore, you are cautioned not to assume that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
-Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be converted to mineral resources will ever be upgraded to a higher category.
-Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be converted to mineral resources will ever be upgraded to mineral resources u
+Therefore, you are cautioned not to assume that all or any part of an inferred mineral resource exists, that it can be the basis of an economically viable project, or that it will ever be upgraded to a higher category.
+Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be converted to mineral reserves.